iotmodels/device-template/README.md

 ## Interact with the device

+To interact with the device from a web application, the DTDL model must be available in a public repo following the DMR conventions.
+The sample web applications below use [https://github.com/iotmodels/dmr](https://github.com/iotmodels/dmr).

-- When targeting a MQTT broker, you can use [pnp-mqtt](https://iotmodels.github.io/iotux-mqtt/) and connect to the broker configured
+- When targeting a MQTT broker, you can use [iotux-mqtt](https://iotmodels.github.io/iotux-mqtt/) to connect to the broker

-- When targeting Azure IoT Hub, you can use IoT Explorer
+- When targeting Azure IoT Hub, you can use Azure IoT Explorer or [iothub-ux](https://github.com/iotmodels/iothub-ux)
 - When targeting Azure IoT Central, create a device template based on the DTDL sample model